NFL Team Grades Week 15: Chargers, Bears Get Top Marks After Wins Over Division Rivals

 New England Patriots: C. The Pats are still a near-certainty to win the AFC East – one win in their last two games or one Miami loss will do the trick – but this team is not what it has been in the past.
 Tom Brady is starting to show his age, and Rob Gronkowski can’t dominate at this point.
 The Pats are undefeated at home, but they have lost five games on the road.
 The Steelers gave them openings, but this is no longer a stellar team.

 Pittsburgh Steelers: B+.
 The Steelers put an end to their three-game losing streak as they were more desperate and hungry than the Patriots.
-Jaylen Samuels had rushed for 59 yards this season, but he torched New England for 142 rushing yards and he helped take the pressure off of Ben Roethlisberger.
+Jaylen Samuels had rushed for 59 yards this season, but he torched New England for 142 rushing yards, and he helped take the pressure off of Ben Roethlisberger.
 The win allowed the Steelers to hold onto first place in the AFC North.

 Philadelphia Eagles: B+.
-The Eagles have played mistake-riddled football throughout the majority of the season and they found themselves teetering on the brink of extinction against the heavily favored Rams.
+The Eagles have played mistake-riddled football throughout the majority of the season, and they found themselves teetering on the brink of extinction against the heavily favored Rams.
 However, Philadelphia rallied behind backup quarterback Nick Foles and won the game.
 The defending Super Bowl champions have a chance to save their season.

 Los Angeles Rams: C-.
 The Rams have dropped two games in a row.
 A week after blaming their troubles on the cold weather in Chicago, they lost at home to the wounded Eagles.
 Los Angeles trailed by 17 through three quarters before cutting the deficit to seven points, but Jared Goff overthrew the potential tying touchdown pass late in the fourth quarter.